The-Mikest-Mike/CI-CD-Pipeline-Configuration-Manager-YAML/README.md

 - Install required Python packages: `pip install -r requirements.txt`

-### Step 1 Create a YAML configuration file named pipeline.yaml in the root of your project
+### Step 1 Create a YAML configuration file named pipeline.yaml in the root of your project.

 ```
 pipeline: